Restream/reindexer/replication.md

 }
 ```

 - `role`  Replication role.
-May be on of
+May be one of
    - `none` - replication is disabled
    - `follower` - replication as follower
    - `leader` - replication as leader